Rasheed Air Base: Camp Cuervo Detention Facility

 The base hosts a detention facility which is a converted indoor pistol range serves as an initial processing and detention center with detainees being deemed of having taken part in anti-coalition activities being kept there for additional periods of time before being transferred to the Abu Ghraib Prison.

 Camp Redcatcher/Redcatcher Field

 "Redcatcher" field is named for the former call signs of the 2nd Armored Cavalry Regiment's aviators.

-As the soldiers of 2ACR began their seventh month of work in Baghdad in support of Operation Iraqi Freedom, precious but important time was taken to identify the Non Commissioned Officer and Soldier of the Year for 2003 it started on 16 September 2003.
+As the soldiers of 2ACR began their seventh month of work in Baghdad in support of Operation Iraqi Freedom, important time was spent identifying the Non Commissioned Officer and Soldier of the Year for 2003 it started on 16 September 2003.

 Engineer Base Anvil

 On 15 April 2003 the Marine's 7th Engineer Support Battalion moved to the outskirts of Baghdad where they set up camp in the compound of the Iraqi Republican Guard Headquarters and named the area Engineer Base Anvil.
 The camp in Baghdad was an Iraqi Republican Guard training base (like boot camp).
 Once there the 7th ESB linked up with 1st and 2nd Combat Engineer Battalions and also 8th Engineer Support Battalion EOD (Explosive Ordnance Disposal).
 They set up camp in the middle of their obstacle and ropes course.
 For the next four days they collected unexploded ordnance from the base as well as the nearby town.